jouhui/property-friends/README.md

 ## Suggestions for improvement

 - CI/CD is not currently implemented for simplicty, but in a real project I would implement github actions that would run the tests for the pipeline and the API, and another ones that would build and push the Docker images to an artifact registry.
 - For simplicity, this repository does not contain Cloud solutions for the pipeline and the API.
-However, in a real project, depending of the requirements, both of them could be deployed in Cloud solutions, which would allow to scale the training pipeline with more data.
+However, in a real project, both of them could be deployed in Cloud solutions, which would allow to scale the training pipeline with more data and the API with more requests.

+In particular, for the training pipeline:

 - I would also implement data versioning, model versioning and experiment tracking in a real project, for example with DVC and MLFlow.
+- In the training pipeline, the model should be abstracted from the Trainer class, so that it can be easily replaced by another model.
+- Test for the components of the training pipeline should be implemented.
+The components are already separated with dependency injection, so we just need to create fake classes to test them.
+- For now, the GradientBoostingRegressor is hardcoded in `model.py`.
+The model should be also abstracted, and the model hyperparameters should be loaded from a configuration file.

 ## Author

-For any questions, please contact Jouhui Ho at jouhui.ho@ug.uchile.cl
+For any questions or suggestions, please contact Jouhui Ho at jouhui.ho@ug.uchile.cl